 What are the most common routing guide violations?

-The most common routing guide violations we see are labeling errors (wrong format, incorrect placement, poor print quality, or missing data fields), pallet configuration mistakes (exceeding height or weight limits, wrong pallet type, improper stretch-wrap), carrier selection errors (using a non-approved carrier for prepaid shipments), documentation formatting issues (incorrect bill of lading format or missing reference numbers), and delivery appointment failures (arriving outside the scheduled window or failing to schedule an appointment).
-Most of these are setup problems that are fixed once and do not recur.
+In order of frequency: labeling errors (wrong format, bad placement, poor print quality, missing data fields), pallet configuration mistakes (height or weight limit exceeded, wrong pallet type, improper stretch-wrap), carrier selection errors (non-approved carrier on a prepaid shipment), documentation issues (wrong BOL format or missing reference numbers), and delivery appointment failures (unscheduled arrival or missed window).
+Most are setup problems — fixed once and done.

 How do labeling requirements differ between retailers?